shriniwas26/shriniwas26.github.io/_projects/2023-07-01-covid-19-timelapse.md

 ## Deployment

-The dashboard is deployed on Netlify, and can be accessed [here](https://covid-data-nl.netlify.app/).
+The dashboard is deployed on Netlify, using built in Nerlify features for continuous deployment.
 The choice of Netlify was made due to its ease of deployment and integration with GitHub, and the fact that it is a static site, and Netlify is free to use for small projects.

 ## Screenshot